-he Robert H. Smith Scholarship Centre is located on the top floor of the House and serves as a hub for Franklin-related study in Europe, with a full set of the Papers of Benjamin Franklin – which were purchased through a gift from the US Embassy London prior to opening, an active internship programme for university students from the US, UK, and farther afield, and nearly 40 public events per year.
+he Robert H. Smith Scholarship Centre is located on the top floor of the House and serves as a hub for Franklin-related study in Europe, with a full set of the Papers of Benjamin Franklin – which were purchased through a gift from the US Embassy London prior to opening, an active placement programme for university students from the US, UK, and farther afield, and nearly 40 public events per year.

 US, UK, and other scholars have access - using print and online services - to the nearly 40 volumes of Franklin's writings produced, with analysis by scholars based at Yale University, thanks to support from the US Embassy London.

 The Scholarship Centre is named for Robert H. Smith, a great man, who believed in and supported the potential of Franklin's only remaining home.
 In May 2010 we held the inaugural Robert H. Smith Annual Lecture in American Democracy in association with the Eccles Centre for American Studies at the British Library, to honour Robert H. Smith, who was passionate about the roots and reach of American Democracy.
 See details of the May 2014 lecture here.

 To visit the Scholarship Centre email: firstname.lastname@example.org